 “Sí, agarraron el tipo, pero … Yeah, they got him, but they let the girl go.
 Then we tried to strike a deal.
 He left his cédula (national ID card) with us and said he’d get my laptop back to me if I gave him cash and my iPod.
 If not, he’d have an arrest warrant on his record for the rest of his life.”

 It may sound strange to you that I was negotiating with the person who just mugged me in front of the police.
 But in Venezuela, it seemed normal.
-In fact, I trusted the police as little as I trusted the crook.
+I trusted the police as little as I trusted the crook.
 I was furious that the officers let the girl go.
 If we had both of them, we could have kept one in custody while the other got my computer.

-In the end, I was left with a national ID card and nothing else, not even enough money to take a taxi to the embassy.
+In the end, I was left with his national ID card and nothing else, not even enough money to take a taxi to the embassy.
 I waited with the police sergeant for two hours, first with optimism, then with resigned realism.
 Of course, the kid wouldn’t come back.
-How did he know the police wouldn’t arrest him after he handed over the laptop.
+How did he know the police wouldn’t arrest him after he handed over the laptop?
 How did I know that he didn’t strike a deal with the cops?
 I clenched my teeth in anger and defeat as the sergeant told me his favorite cops-and-robbers stories and assured me I was lucky that I didn’t get stabbed.
 He handed me a card with his number written on it.
 “When you come back to Venezuela, you call me up and I can be your personal bodyguard.
 It’s the only way for foreigners in this city.”

 I have no idea how late I stayed up that night, staring at the ceiling while the techno of the clubs below reverberated through the walls.
 I had no way of telling the time.
 I had no one to talk to.
 Nothing to email with.
 No pictures to look at, movies to watch, or music to listen to.
 All I had was incessant bass rattling the window panes while I tried to take mental stock of what I lost.

 It was an interesting exercise.
 How do we measure our losses?
 In money?
 In time?
 Frustration?
 Sentimental value?
 My laptop, old-school 30 GB iPod, my iPod shuffle, my electronic translator, and a few iPod accessories.
-Then there was my wallet, the $100 or so in cash, the credit cards I’d need to cancel and replace.
+Then there was my wallet, the $100 or so in cash, and the credit cards I would need to cancel and replace.
 The hours waiting in line at the DMV.
 But most frustrating was the data I lost.
 It had been two weeks since my last backup.
 Two weeks of working nearly eight hours a day.
 80 hours of work at least.
 The email drafts were erased.
 The long essay I had been working on every day, was gone.

 I rolled over, trying not to think about it and trying not to let my bloodied back stick to the sheets.
 Eventually, I woke, my room flooded with light, my bottom lip swollen, my head pounding, and my back and my stomach cramped and sore.
 I gathered a couple of dollars of change from around my room and started asking strangers how to get to the US embassy.
 At an airline office, some young guy about my age overheard me tell the clerk that I didn’t have enough money for a taxi and that I’d have to walk the 5+ miles.
 He chased after me in the street and handed me enough money for the taxi fare.